Jan 9 • 1HR 40M

 Lars Doucet - 00:48:24:

 Because any improvement that the peasants make to the land will be a signal to the landowner to increase the rent because of Ricardo's law of rent.
-Yep.
-And that's exactly what happened in Ireland when, and George talks about this in progress and poverty, is that a lot of people were like, why was there famine in Ireland?
+And that's exactly what happened in Ireland and George talks about this in Progress and Poverty.
+A lot of people were like, why was there famine in Ireland?
 It's because the Irish are bad people.
-Why didn't they, they're lazy?
+They're lazy.
 Why didn't they improve?
-And it's like because if you improve the land, all that happens is you still are forced into one side of competition and the rent goes out.
+It's because if you improve the land, all that happens is you still are forced into one sided competition and the rent goes up.

 Dwarkesh Patel - 00:48:50:

-Yep.
-OK.
-That makes sense.
-Is the goal that the taxes you would collect with the land value tax?
-Are they meant to replace existing taxes or are they meant to give us more services like UBI?
+The taxes you would collect with the land value tax, are they meant to replace existing taxes or are they meant to give us more services like UBI?
 Because they probably can't do both, right?
 Like you either have to choose getting rid of existing taxes or getting more..

 Lars Doucet - 00:49:08: